The Zygon Inversion: Critical reception

 The episode aired a week after the crash of Metrojet Flight 9268 in Egypt, and resulted in 31 complaints to the Office of Communications (Ofcom) because of the scene depicting a plane being shot down.
 Viewers argued that the scene was inappropriate in the aftermath of the crash, but Ofcom decided not to launch an investigation.
 The regulator concluded that "the science fiction nature of Doctor Who and the storyline created a sufficient distinction from recent events".

 In print

-A novelisation of this episode and "The Zygon Invasion" by Peter Harness will be published under the title The Zygon Invasion on 13 July 2023.
+A novelisation of this episode and "The Zygon Invasion" by Peter Harness was published under the title The Zygon Invasion on 13 July 2023.